Helena-Lynd/sort-the-games/README.md

 The goal is for the player to find four themes aligned in rows or columns, whichever the player chooses.

 Here is an example of themes found in rows:

 ![AllRowsGameBoard](https://github.com/Helena-Lynd/sort-the-games/blob/main/all-rows-game-board.png)

 And here is the same puzzle with the themes found in columns:

 ![AllColumnsGameBoard](https://github.com/Helena-Lynd/sort-the-games/blob/main/all-columns-game-board.png)

 Additionally, there is a fifth theme that will always go in the opposite direction of the other four themes, and its color will always be green when all four games have been aligned.

-Picture of the board with the green theme
 ![GameWon](https://github.com/Helena-Lynd/sort-the-games/blob/main/game-won.png)

 The game is won once the player has found all five themes.
 The game is lost if the player cannot find all the themes within the limited number of swaps.